 One of the highlights of a walk along the Burgundy Canal will be a visit to Château d’Ancy-le-Franc.
-Built in the 1540s, the château is one of the earliest, and still considered one of the best, examples of Italian Renaissance architecture in France.
+Built in the 1540s, the château is one of the earliest, and still one of the best, examples of Italian Renaissance architecture in France.

-Guided visits of the château are held every hour but an audio guide (available in many languages) will allow you to explore at your own pace (the château is closed on Mondays unless the Monday is a public holiday).
+Guided visits are held every hour but an audio guide (available in many languages) will allow you to explore at your own pace (the château is closed on Mondays unless the Monday is a public holiday).

-Which walk is it on?
 The Burgundy Canal from Migennes to Pouilly-en-Auxois

-Distance from the previous village of Lézinnes: 7.8 kilometres
+Distance from the previous village of Lézinnes: 7.8 kilometres (4.9 miles)

 Market day: Thursday morning